-The Waaw residence serves as a base for artists and other creative professionals wishing to stay in Senegal doing creative work.
-The minimum residency time is one month; stays for 2 months are encouraged.
-Waaw will be open for artists 1 November - 31 December 2018, 1 March - 30 April 2019 and 1 -30 November 2019.
+The Waaw residency serves as a base for artists and other creative professionals wishing to stay in Senegal doing creative work.
+The minimum residency time is one month.

 Waaw's main focus is on visual arts, craft and design, but practitioners in all art disciplines, curators, researchers and journalists are welcome.
 Projects with relevance to the Senegalese context and the local creative community are especially appreciated.
+Guidelines for application can be found here.
 NB: No grants are available, but selected candidates will be issued a letter of support for seeking finance individually.
 We normally host 5 artists at one time.

 On a non-profit basis, Waaw offers accommodation and workspace with wifi access.
 We provide some project assistance and mentoring prior to and during your stay, contacts in Saint-Louis and language assistance if needed - in other words, you don't necessarily have to speak French.
 (French and Wolof tuition is available, though.)